 We must signpost the customer to stage 2 (for stage 1 complaints) or to the SPSO as usual.

 Reporting, recording and learning

-Action is taken to improve services on the basis of complaint findings, where appropriate.
+Action is taken to improve services based on complaint findings, where appropriate.
 We record details of all complaints, the outcome and any action taken, and use this data to analyse themes and trends.